-Degrees in French Literature
+Degrees in French/Francophone Studies

 Our curriculum at both the MA and PhD levels offers students a challenging, well-rounded training through a broad range of courses, as well as an MA final project and PhD qualifying examinations.
 Graduate students benefit from the strong interdisciplinary profile and the exceptional resources unique to the Bloomington campus.
 The unmatched breadth of our graduate courses and seminars along with intensive faculty mentoring and rigorous pedagogical training contribute to our students' success on the job market.
 We boast an excellent placement record.
 Our recent alumni hold tenure-track positions in liberal arts colleges such as Davidson College as well as research universities such as Yale University.

 Congenial relations between the members of our program and constant interaction with faculty in the Student-Faculty Forum and Groupes de recherches ensures our students' professionalization.

 Home to one of the five most beautiful campuses in the US, Bloomington is a truly cosmopolitan town, renowned for its world-class musical and artistic events while retaining all the charm and quality of life of a college town.